JetBrains/rsynk/README.md

 [![GitHub license](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 ![Repository Size](https://reposs.herokuapp.com/?path=JetBrains/rsynk)

-Consider work in progress.
-It's not yet ready to use.

 ### What it is ###
-An embeddable ssh server for [rsync client](https://rsync.samba.org).
+An embeddable ssh server for [rsync client](https://rsync.samba.org) with additional features.

 ### What it is not ###
 This is not an rsync re-implementation.
 Unlike server, client functionality is not an aim of project.

 ### Goals ###
-The goal is to make rsync server that allows rich files and their content manipulations.
-That means rsynk supplied with an API to dynamically select which files are served and set the bounds on those files - offset and length, dynamically as well.
+The goal is to make a server for rsync client and allows rich files content manipulations which is not implemented in original rsync.
+Rsynk supplied with an API to dynamically select which files are served and set the bounds on those files - offset and length, dynamically as well.

+### Roadmap ###

+~Implement single file transmission~

+**Implement multiple files transmission**

+Support a rich set of rsync flags and options

+Implement dynamical tracked files boundaries

+// Completed steps are ~crossed out~.
+Currently developing step is **bold**

-### Supported rsync versions ###
+### Supported client rsync versions ###
 Required minimal client version is 3.1.0 (released September 28th, 2013) [versions](https://rsync.samba.org/)

 ### Example ###
 **Rsynk** is able to dynamically choose which files to track: